DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 This is an add-on for debug drawing in 3D and for some 2D overlays, which is written in C++ and can be used with GDScript or C#.

-Based on my previous addon, which was developed only for C# https://github.com/DmitriySalnikov/godot_debug_draw_cs, and which was inspired by Zilann's GDScript addon https://github.com/Zylann/godot_debug_draw
+Based on my previous addon, which was developed only for C# https://github.com/DmitriySalnikov/godot_debug_draw_cs, and which was inspired by Zylann's GDScript addon https://github.com/Zylann/godot_debug_draw

 ## Donations